deltabeard/dGBS/README.md

-# dsGBS
+# dGBS

-Decompiled Single-track Game Boy Sound.
+Decompiled Game Boy Sound.

 Plays Game Boy audio using decompiled instructions that manipulate the audio registers of the Game Boy APU only.